Proper Maintenance & Cleaning of Upholstery Fabrics

 Topical FR Treatments

 If a upholstery, drapery fabric has been topically flame retardant treated, it should be solvent cleaned (“S” cleaning code) only.
-The flame retardant processing involves, in most cases, water-based flame retardants and, therefore, water-based upholstery cleaning systems will dissolve or diminish flame resistance.
+The flame retardant processing involves, in most cases, water-based flame retardants and, therefore, water-based upholstery Maintenance & Cleaning systems will dissolve or diminish flame resistance.

 Solution Dyed Fibers